Policies & Procedures

 The SJM Learning Commons is open each day from 7:45 am until 3:45 pm.
 If a student needs to stay beyond 3:45 pm, they should bring a parent note to the library first thing in the morning, requesting permission to stay and stating a time they will be picked up.
 Notes should also include a phone number at which the driver can be reached in the event the learning commons is being used by another group that afternoon.
 Due to the various schedules involved in coordinating extended hours, please do NOT wait until the day before a major project is due to request permission to stay that afternoon.

-ELA teachers are scheduled to bring each of their classes every two weeks for book circulation.
-Teachers are allowed to bring their entire class or send groups of students for book check-out or return.
+Shark time teachers are scheduled to bring each of their classes every three weeks for book circulation.
+ELA teachers are also scheduled to bring their classes to learn important information and digital literacy skills

 The learning commons may be temporarily closed for MAP testing, state testing, special academic events, and/or cooperative classes.